Baseball Ground: History

 Derby County Football Club was formed in 1884, as an offshoot of the Derbyshire County Cricket Club.
 The football club played on a pitch that was part of the Derby cricket ground, which at that time was in the middle of a racecourse.
 This site, which had minimal facilities, was chosen to host five FA Cup semi-finals, the replay of the 1886 FA Cup Final and an England international match in 1895.
 Derby had occasionally used Ley's Baseball Ground for their home matches due to horse racing meetings taking priority.
-With the baseball club in decline, Derby County FC made it their permanent home in 1895 and renamed it The Baseball Ground.
-A party of Gypsies were forced to move and legend has it that before leaving they put a curse on the ground preventing Derby County winning the FA Cup.
+With the baseball club in decline, Derby County made it their permanent home in 1895 and renamed it The Baseball Ground.
+A party of Gypsies were forced to move and legend has it that, before leaving, they put a curse on the ground, preventing Derby County winning the FA Cup.
 The ground became the property of the club in 1924 when it was purchased from Ley's heirs for £10,000.
 The Baseball Ground was once used for an international match: England beat Ireland 2–1 in a British Home Championship match on 11 February 1911.

 At its height, the Baseball Ground could accommodate around 42,000 spectators.
 The record attendance was 41,826 for a match against Tottenham Hotspur in 1969, just after Derby County were promoted under the management of Brian Clough, at the beginning of the most successful era in the club's history.
 Clough guided Derby County to the league title in 1972 and his successor Dave Mackay oversaw another title triumph in 1975.

 However, attendances fell at the turn of the 1980s as Derby were relegated from the First Division in 1980, and in 1984 they fell into the Third Division, though an upswing in form followed and they were back in the First Division by 1987.
 Perimeter fencing was erected between the stands and the pitch during the 1970s to combat pitch invasions by hooligans, but this was dismantled in April 1989, within days of the Hillsborough disaster in which 97 Liverpool fans were fatally injured, most of them crushed to death against perimeter fencing.
 This resulted in policing levels in games at the Baseball Ground being increased by 50%.